Fall NASCAR Weekend in Charlotte, Concord and Lexington

 Start in Uptown Charlotte at the NASCAR Hall of Fame.
 It’s where the sport’s biggest names are enshrined in the Hall of Honor.
 There's a lot to see, so take your time and stay at least an entire morning or afternoon.

-Begin your visit at Glory Road, where 18 race-used cars – handpicked by guest curator Dale Earnhardt Jr. – are on display.
+Begin your visit at Glory Road, where 18 race-used cars reflect NASCAR's 75 years of history.
 The pitch of the exhibit changes through its length, each degree of banking marked and matched to that of an actual track.

 If there's a NASCAR-affiliated track near your hometown, you should find something from it in the Heritage Speedway exhibit.
-It’s where you can trace NASCAR’s more than 70 years of history through trophies, uniforms, car parts and even pieces of pavement cut from tracks.
+It’s where you can trace NASCAR’s many years of history through trophies, uniforms, car parts and even pieces of pavement cut from tracks.

 But looking is one thing, and trying is another.
 You’ll find interactive exhibits in the Inside NASCAR portion of the hall.
 You can build your own race car at the virtual painting booth, explore celebrated racetracks through photos and projections, and try out your skills as a NASCAR reporter.
 Fight the snap of an impact wrench at another exhibit as you spin off actual lug nuts.
 You can put it all together in a simulated pit stop, pumping the jack handle, changing tires and adding fuel to a race car all under the pressure of the stopwatch.